dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 5. Test your connection and save it.

 ## Advanced - Network Policies
-If your organization uses [Network Policies](https://docs.snowflake.com/en/user-guide/network-policies) to restrict access to your snowflake account, you will also need to add a network rule for dbt Cloud.
+If your organization uses [Network Policies](https://docs.snowflake.com/en/user-guide/network-policies) to restrict access to your Snowflake account, you will also need to add a network rule for dbt Cloud.

 Support will provide you with the VPCE ID that you can use to create a network policy.